scalikejdbc/scalikejdbc-cookbook/en/02_quicktour.md

       .bindByName('name -> name, 'birthday -> None, 'createdAt -> createdAt)
       .update.apply()

-This is explained in more detail at the SQL template section in detail.
+These are explained in more detail in the SQL template section.

-Let's return to the example and issue the same `select` statement once again.
+Going back to the example, let's execute the same `select` query again.

     val members: List[Map[String, Any]] = DB readOnly { implicit session =>
       SQL("select * from members").map(_.toMap).list.apply()
     }
     // => members: List[Map[String,Any]] = List(Map(ID -> 1, NAME -> Alice, BIRTHDAY -> 1980-01-01, CREATED_AT -> 2012-12-31 00:02:09.247), Map(ID -> 2, NAME -> Bob, CREATED_AT -> 2012-12-31 00:02:09.247))

-The two records that was inserted has been returned as expected.
-You find that the previous `insert` was processed successfully.
+The two records are returned as you expected.
+You can tell that your `insert` operations have succeeded.

-Previously in the `select` examples, we obtained our results as `Map[String, Any]`, but let's change it so that the results are mapped to a `Member` class.
+In the previous `select` query examples, we obtained results as `Map[String, Any]` values.
+Let's rewrite them to map results to a class named `Member` now.

-ScalikeJDBC doesn't require you to do any special configuration to the class mapped from `ResultSet`.
+ScalikeJDBC won't force you to do any special configuration to the class mapped from `ResultSet`.
 It is OK to simply define it as a `case class` or just as a regular `class`.

-It is recommended to define `NOT NULL` columns as `Option` types and use DateTime and LocalDate from [Joda Time](http://www.joda.org/joda-time/) for date and timestamp columns.
+It is recommended to define non-`NOT NULL` columns as `Option` types and use DateTime and LocalDate from [Joda Time](http://www.joda.org/joda-time/) for date and timestamp columns.
 The Date Time API of Java SE 8 can be used as well, but I will explain it separately.
 In this sample, I will show you an example of using Joda Time.

     case class Member(
       id: Long,